valdasm/lt-dictation-to-text/README.md

 # lt-dictation-to-text

-#### Data
+# Data
 **data\sentences**

-Single file contains single sentence whithout repetitions
+Single file contains single audio sentence whithout repetitions.
+Used for further comparison analysis.

 **data\sentences_repeated**

 Here we have dictation, full sentence at the beginning and at the end + phrase repetitions.
-In two files there is a blend between a sentence and repetition.
-Hence Google picks
+Not used for further comparison analysis.
+Transcription and confidence levels can be found in data\raw_detailed_output.md

 An example of a single audio file:
 * This is a sentence about my city
 * This is